DCsunset/docker-i3-arch-vnc/README.md

 ```

 On the first startup, this image will install the i3 related packages.
+You may need to wait a few minutes after creating the container.
-This approach ensures that the base image is minimum  .
+This approach ensures that the base image is minimum.

 Then visit <http://localhost:6080> to visit noVNC UI.
 Or you can use a different VNC client (like TigerVNC client)